 At the age of 17 he was cast as Christopher Boon in the BBC Radio 4 adaptation of The Curious Incident of the Dog in the Night-Time.
 Soon after graduating from the Royal Academy, he toured with classical crossover singer Russell Watson as a tenor vocalist.
 James then played Teddie Deakin in The Ghost Train at the Lost Theatre, and in 2011 appeared as Algernon in The Importance of Being Earnest at the English Theatre, Frankfurt.

 Since then James' work has included originating the role of Emile Bonnet in the off West-End Revival of Michel Legrand and Alain Boubil's Marguerite at the Tabard Theatre, appearing in the original play Heaven in Berlin, directed by JMK award-winner Jamie Harper, workshopping the West End production of Fatal Attraction with Trevor Nunn for the Theatre Royal Haymarket and playing the lead role of Dorian in the UK premiere of Crush at the Belgrade Theatre/ UK Tour.

-James recently released his new solo EP 'James Meunier, From The Heart' in November 2017, for which he recently received an award-nomination for Best Solo Recording.
+James recently released debut solo EP 'James Meunier, From The Heart' in November 2017, for which he recently received an award-nomination for Best Solo Recording.
 The release was celebrated with a sell out launch concert at the Pheasantry, Chelsea.